Goodtimes408/java-fundamentals/README.md

 # Java Fundamentals
-## Project which practices on fudamentals Java concepts
+## Project which practices on fundamentals Java concepts

-*Default Structure for A Basic Project*
+*Practicing on Java structure*

 **Java 7**